sal55/langs/mdummy.md

 * The line clearly continues onto the next because it ends with one of:
        `( [ ,` (opening brackets or comma) or a binary operator

 Their main use is separating units on the same line.
-Extra semicolons are generally well tolerated as these rules mean they can occur in unexpected places, such as after `then` here:
+Extra semicolons are generally well tolerated.

-    if cond then       # ";" inserted here

 #### Comments